ding0t/scbc_pecan/docs/lessons/linux_shell.md

 ## Handy guides

-Do have a look at these if you are struggiling
+Do have a look at these if you are looking for more

 * [Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)
 * [Essential Linux commands](https://itsfoss.com/essential-ubuntu-commands/)